workingDog/OSRMSwift/README.md

 It delivers map data from **OpenStreetMap** through various services.

-**OSRMSwift** is a small Swift library to connect to the [OSRM API](https://router.project-osrm.org) server and returns the response from the various services.
+**OSRMSwift** is a small Swift library to connect to the [OSRM API](https://router.project-osrm.org) server and returns the responses from the various services.

 ### Services

+**Nearest** service
-**Nearest** service -    Snaps a coordinate to the street network and returns the nearest n matches.
+    -    Snaps a coordinate to the street network and returns the nearest n matches.

+**Route** service
-**Route** service -    Finds the fastest route between coordinates in the supplied order.
+    -    Finds the fastest route between coordinates in the supplied order.

+**Table** service
-**Table** service -    Computes the duration of the fastest route between all pairs of supplied coordinates.
+    -    Computes the duration of the fastest route between all pairs of supplied coordinates.

+**Match** service
-**Match** service -    Map matching matches/snaps given GPS points to the road network in the most plausible way.
+    -    Map matching matches/snaps given GPS points to the road network in the most plausible way.

+**Trip** service
-**Trip** service -    The trip plugin solves the Traveling Salesman Problem using a greedy heuristic (farthest-insertion algorithm).
+    -    The trip plugin solves the Traveling Salesman Problem using a greedy heuristic (farthest-insertion algorithm).

 Not yet implemented

+**Tile** service
-**Tile** service -    This service generates Mapbox Vector Tiles that can be viewed with a vector-tile capable slippy-map viewer.
+    -    This service generates Mapbox Vector Tiles that can be viewed with a vector-tile capable slippy-map viewer.

 ### Usage